bapjiws/elasticsearch_presentation/slides.md

 Factor       |	Explanation
 ------------ | -------------
 tf(t in d) aka "term frequency"	| The more times a term appears within the field we are querying in the current document, the more relevant is this document. idf(t) aka "inverse document frequency"	| The more frequently the term appears in all the documents in the index, the less weight it has.
-I.e., rarer terms give higher contribution to the total score". norm(t,d) aka "field-length norm" | The shorter the field, the *higher* the weight: if a term appears in a short field it is more likely that the content of that field is about the term than if the same term appears in a much bigger field
+I.e., rarer terms give higher contribution to the total score. norm(t,d) aka "field-length norm" | The shorter the field, the *higher* the weight: if a term appears in a short field it is more likely that the content of that field is about the term than if the same term appears in a much bigger field.

 ---